boboppie/ORFLine/README.md

        34      6519    0.005254        0.557908        0.312931        0.129161
        35      1609    0.001297        0.517091        0.324425        0.158484

-   We can see that read length 29-31 have strong baised for phase0 or reading frame 1 (triplet periodicity, a feature of Ribo-Seq data)
+   We can see that read length 29-31 have strong biased for phase0 or reading frame 1 (triplet periodicity, a feature of Ribo-Seq data)

 ### RNA-Seq data processing